← Back to Articles

 If you invoice business clients in other EU countries, you'll need to register for VAT to issue proper reverse-charge invoices.
 You won't actually charge or collect VAT — the mechanism works differently for cross-border B2B services — but you do need the registration number.

-That threshold applies to turnover from services taxable in Bulgaria — essentially domestic clients or consumer sales.
+That threshold (the euro equivalent of the former BGN 100,000 mandatory VAT registration threshold) applies to turnover from services taxable in Bulgaria — essentially domestic clients or consumer sales.
 If you're billing EU business clients abroad, those transactions typically fall outside the threshold calculation.

 Any benefit to registering voluntarily?